abhishek-kumar-code/Redfish_Public/Specification.md

 #### Hypermedia API service endpoint

-Like other hypermedia APIs, Redfish has a single service endpoint URI and all other resources are accessible via opaque URIs referenced from the root.
+Like other hypermedia APIs, Redfish has a single service endpoint URI and all other resources are accessible via URIs referenced from the root.
 Any resource discovered through hyperlinks found by accessing the root service or any service or resource referenced using references from the root service will conform to the same versions of the protocols supported by the root service.

 ### Service elements